Good-Faith Reliance on Written Directions

 Attorney Dual Representation

 In many states, conflict-of-interest rules prevent the same attorney from representing both sides of a transaction.
-Arizona takes a different approach for deed of trust administration.
+The law takes a different approach for deed of trust administration.
+The fiduciary duty concerns that normally prevent dual representation are relaxed in this specific context.

 An attorney for the beneficiary shall also be qualified to act as attorney for the trustee or to be the trustee.